 4. Thanks for being you

-Your chances of selling to a current customer are 60-70% as opposed to 5-20% for new customers.
-Email enables you to continually make your existing customer base feel valued – and remind them of why they value you.
+Your chances of selling to a current customer are 60-70% as opposed to 5-20% for newbies.
+Email enables you to make your existing audience feel valued on a continuous basis – and remind them why they value you.

-Consider designing a stellar post-purchase appreciation email, and, GDPR permitting, follow up with additional emails based on their shopping habits.
+Consider designing a stellar post-purchase appreciation email, and, GDPR permitting, follow up with additional emails based on a customer’s shopping habits.
 Even sending a ‘back in stock’ notice can make someone feel noticed, especially if they’ve registered their interest in it.

 5. Once upon a time…